rachel-bridge/IMAGE-obj-sonification-prototypes/documentation/depth_implementations.md

 - "echo" prototype - `depth_map_designs/echo.js`: The secondary tone is a synthesized echo of the first one.
 It uses the same "base" sound as the primary tone.
 The secondary tone for different objects has different degrees of effects applied depending on depth.
 - "thrown ball" prototype - `depth_map_designs/thrown_ball.js`: The secondary tone is exclusively to mark the end of the primary tone.
 It uses a different "base" sound than the primary tone, but is exactly the same for every object.

-Below is the information that is the same for both variations.

-## Configuration globals
+## Configuration / Globals
-...
-I should just make a config file for this lol.
-OK there are a few global variables, that are there to make them easy to tweak.
-These are
+There are a few global variables for parameters that should be easy to change.
+These are:
 - `D_URL`: URL (assuming already inside the `audio_tracks/` folder) of the object tone base sound.
 - `schema_url`: URL of the JSON schema to build the sonification off of.
 In a real implementation, this would be removed.
 - `TOGGLE_PLAY`: name (in KeyboardEvents API) of the key that should toggle play/pause of the sonification.
 Set to spacebar (`" "`; yes, actually) by default bc that most intuitive to me.